This article was reviewed and updated on July 29, 2020

 Before you get too excited at the idea of “free money,” there are some drawbacks of crowdfunding that you should consider as well.

-- If you don’t reach your financing goal, with certain crowdfunding platforms you might not get any of the funds that you did raise.
+- If you don’t reach your financing goal, with certain crowdfunding platforms you might not get any of the funds you did raise.

 4. Raise Capital by Selling Equity